Leadership Training for Safety: Building a Culture of Safety from the Top

 The Role of Leadership in Safety

 Leaders set the tone for the entire organisation.
-Their attitudes, behaviors, and priorities influence the workforce at all levels.
+Their attitudes, behaviours, and priorities influence the workforce at all levels.
 According to the Health and Safety at Work Act (1974), leaders have a legal duty to ensure their employees’ health, safety, and welfare.
 When leaders prioritise safety, it not only complies with legal obligations but also sends a clear message that the well-being of employees is non-negotiable.
 This top-down approach ensures that safety is embedded into the organisational culture rather than being seen as an afterthought or compliance issue.
 This proactive stance fosters a workplace where safety is a fundamental organisational value upheld by all levels of the organisation and contributes to a safer and more productive work environment overall.

 Why Leadership Training for Safety Matters